-To help patients with TMJ disorder, Linton Dental offers comprehensive TMJ treatment solutions.
-We will examine your dental health to determine what could be causing your TMJ disorder and do everything we can to help you manage your symptoms and restore your peace-of-mind.
+To help patients with TMJ pain, Linton Dental offers comprehensive TMJ treatment solutions.
+We will examine your dental health to determine what could be causing your TMJ disorder, and do everything we can to help you manage your symptoms and restore your peace of mind.

-Dr. Brian Linton and Dr. Ed Davis are your trusted restorative dentists in Peachtree, GA.
-For patients who experience frequent jaw pain or discomfort, Dr. Linton and Dr. Davis provide TMJ treatment.
+Dr. Brian Linton, Dr. Ed Davis, and Dr. Hannah Voelker are your trusted restorative dentists in Peachtree City, GA.
+For patients who experience frequent jaw pain or discomfort, our dental team provides TMJ treatment.